Shelby Starner: Artistry

 Music critic Tom Moon praised Starner'sd debut album From in the Shadows, saying it contained "... powerfully revelatory songs, with lyrics that alternate between the scribbled journal entries of a tetchy teenager and the thoughtful, disarming observations of an adult."
 A USA Today article stated, "folky debut album 'From the Shadows' got good notices last year (1999), but made little commercial headway."
 Starner's pop-folk voice has been compared to Jewel and Tori Amos.
 In January 1999, Jonathan Bernstein, a film critic at Spin, wrote that Shelby Starner and Britney Spears "make up the front line of the next assault of girl-teen prodigies."
 Record producer, Jim Scott, said that: "Out of all the young artists I've worked with, she was the most spectacular: a great great artist."
 Starner acknowledged Janis Joplin was her role model.

 Death

-According to her mother, Starner learned how to hide symptoms of bulimia by reading websites that promoted it as a lifestyle.
-On June 22, 2003, Starner died at her home.
-She had bulimia-related electrolyte imbalance that caused brain swelling, resulting in a stroke and seizure.
-Attempts to revive her at the Lehigh Valley Hospital-Pocono were unsuccessful.
+According to her mother, Starner learned how to hide symptoms of bulimia nervosa by reading websites that promoted it as a lifestyle.

+On June 22, 2003, Starner died at her home from bulimia-related electrolyte imbalance that caused brain swelling, resulting in a stroke and seizure.
+Attempts to revive her at Lehigh Valley Hospital-Pocono in nearby Stroudsburg, Pennsylvania were unsuccessful.